ReallyNewb/retrostudio-docs/code-blocks/actions/leaderstats/get-leaderstat.md

 #### StatName (String)

-Name of the stat you want to get from the leaderstat.
+Name of the leaderstat that you want to get from the player.

 * [x] Can use Variable